Getting Ready for Court

 The better prepared you are for your settlement conference, the more you will gain from it.
 In fact, it is a good idea to do most of your preparation at this time.
 Then, if you do have a trial, most of your work is done.

-What's more, if you are not prepared and the conference cannot be properly conducted because of that - you don't have the necessary documents with you, for example it can cost you money.
-The judge can order you to pay the expenses of the other party coming to the conference and you may have to all come back a second time.
+What's more, if you are not prepared and the conference cannot be properly conducted because of that - you don't have the necessary documents with you, for example, it can cost you money.
+The judge can order you to pay the expenses of the other party coming to the conference and you may have to all come back a second time

 If you are the Claimant

-(Go to the "If you are the defendant", unless you have a counterclaim.
+(If you are the defendant, go to the "If you are the defendant", unless you have a counterclaim.
 If so, read this because the same applies to counterclaims.)

 If you are the claimant, there are two basic parts to your case: